-This article demystifies the income tax on EPF withdrawal and explains how it can impact your savings and retirement planning.
+This article takes a look at the applicable income tax on EPF withdrawal and explains how it can impact your savings and retirement planning.

 What Is EPF Withdrawal?

 EPF Withdrawal refers to the process of withdrawing the amount accumulated in your EPF account.
-This can happen under various circumstances such as retirement, unemployment, financial emergencies, or job change.
-While withdrawals post-retirement are typically tax-free, premature withdrawals are subject to tax under certain conditions.
+This can happen under various circumstances, such as retirement, unemployment, financial emergencies, or a job change.
+While withdrawals post-retirement are typically tax-free, PF withdrawals incur tax under certain conditions.

 When Is EPF Withdrawal Taxable?